Public Engagement Award

 There is currently no University based training available to support school specific design and delivery of STEM based public engagement.
 We will consult with pupils, primary science leads and secondary school science teachers, to develop a half day training course to be made available to anyone at the University wishing to get involved in this type of public engagement.
 This will include a workshop based training course with video-based case studies embedded in an ipad based app and supporting materials for follow up use.

 This training will increase both the skills and the confidence of staff and students to deliver effective engagement which will then be more sustainable and establish the reputation of Cardiff University as a valued partner in STEM education at all levels.

 Cardiff University Brain Research Imaging Centre (CUBRIC)

 Brain science has a problem.
 New ‘big data’ projects are generating lots of results that can show beautiful pictures of the brain, such as the brain’s wiring.
 Computers can automatically produce these maps for us, but they don’t get it right all the time.
 We need people to help us check the accuracy of the results.

-This is a pilot project to create an online platform to teach people about brain imaging and show people how to judge brain wiring pictures.
-Student developers from the National Software Academy will make the prototype platform for free.
-We will test it out on volunteers.
-The platform will operate in a similar motion to a popular dating app - you can swipe right if you think the image is good, and swipe left if you think it should be discounted.
+NeuroSwipe is a pilot project to create an online platform to engage diverse public groups about brain imaging and show people how to judge brain wiring pictures.
+Student developers from the National Software Academy will develop a prototype platform as part of their studies, and volunteers will test it for understanding and accessibility.
+The platform operates by providing brain wiring images to 'citizen scientists', who confirm if they should be discounted.

-We aim to use this as a vehicle to inform and educate people about brain imaging research and allow people to make a meaningful contribution to our studies from their own homes, becoming ‘armchair scientists.’
-This might be of particular interest to students considering careers in science or retired people who are keen to learn about science and wish to help us.
+NeuroSwipe will be used as a vehicle to inform and educate people about brain imaging research and allow people to make a meaningful contribution to studies from their own homes, becoming ‘armchair scientists.’
+This might be of particular interest to groups keen to learn about science in a fun way and wish to help us.
 With further external funding, this online platform can be expanded as a national citizen science project.